Symmetry-Aware Transformer Training for Automated Planning: Background

 We let $E$ denote the output of the last encoder layer and $Y \in \mathbb{R}^{M \times d}$ the decoder input sequence.
 A decoder layer transforms the input $Y^{(i)}$ into the output $Y^{(i+1)}$ as follows:

-The second MHA module masks out future tokens using a triangle mask, ensuring that the model can only attend to previous tokens in the sequence.
+The first MHA module in the decoder masks out future tokens using a triangular mask, ensuring that the model can only attend to previous tokens in the sequence.
 A final MLP predicts the probability of the next token in the sequence, generating the output sequence one token at a time, referred to as \define{autoregressive generation}.
 Typically, the decoder is trained using the cross-entropy loss between the predicted token probabilities and the true next token in the sequence.
-Decoder-only variants, such as GPT-based models \egcite{radford2018improving,plangpt}, focus solely on this sequential generation process and use only self-attention.
+Decoder-only variants, such as GPT-based models \egcite{radford-et-al-misc2018,rossetti-et-al-icaps2024}, focus solely on this sequential generation process and use only self-attention.

 \mypar{Transformers for Automated Planning} The primary target for Deep Learning in planning has been the prediction of heuristics, where the model is trained to predict the estimated cost of reaching the goal from a given state~\egcite{toyer-et-al-jair2020,stahlberg-et-al-icaps2022,chen-et-al-icaps2024}.
-While transformers can be used for predicting heuristics, most work has focused on the sequence-to-sequence setting, where the model is trained to predict a plan (sequence of actions) given a planning problem, i.e., a sequence of state and goal atoms \cite{plansformer,plangpt}.
+While transformers can be used for predicting heuristics, most work has focused on the sequence-to-sequence setting, where the model is trained to predict a plan (sequence of actions) given a planning problem, i.e., a sequence of state and goal atoms \cite{plansformer,rossetti-et-al-icaps2024}.
 Unlike architectures with strong built-in assumptions about local connectivity such as graph neural networks (GNNs), transformers possess limited inductive bias regarding sequence structure, relying heavily on data to learn dependencies.
 Handling sequence order explicitly requires positional information, commonly via positional encodings, as the attention mechanism itself is permutation-invariant.
 This data-driven nature and reliance on learned positional signals pose a challenge, particularly when input sequences can exhibit symmetries or structural variations not explicitly encoded, as is the case in planning problems.